SSLMate/ocsputil/README.md

 Install it with: `go install software.sslmate.com/src/ocsputil/cmd/evalocsp@latest`

 Input (on stdin): Two PEM-encoded certificates - the certificate whose OCSP responder should be evaluated, followed by its issuer.
 The first certificate may be a precertificate, but if it's signed by a dedicated precert signing CA, then the second certificate must be the issuer of the final certificate rather than the precertificate.
+Extra certificates and non-certificate data are ignored.

 Output (on stdout): A JSON object with the following fields: